-- Carefully read the owner's manual, and make sure you understand all seat belt instructions and all safety information. - Move the vehicle seat to the rearmost position. - Have the child sit up straight, back against the seat, and feet on or near the floor. - Check that the child's seat belt is properly positioned and secured. - Supervise the child.
+- Carefully read the owner's manual, and make sure you understand all seat belt instructions and all safety information. - Move the vehicle seat to the rearmost position. - Have the child sit up straight, back against the seat, and feet on or near the floor. - Check that the child's seat belt is properly and securely positioned. - Supervise the child.
 Even mature children sometimes need to be reminded to fasten the seat belts or sit properly.

-Additional Safety Precautions Do not let a child wear a seat belt across the neck.
-This could result in serious neck injuries during a crash.

-Do not let a child put the shoulder part of a seat belt behind the back or under the arm.
+- Do not let a child wear a seat belt across the neck.
+This could result in serious neck injuries during a crash. - Do not let a child put the shoulder part of a seat belt behind the back or under the arm.
 This could cause very serious injuries during a crash.
-It also increases the chance that the child will slide under the belt in a crash and be injured.

-Two children should never use the same seat belt.
+It also increases the chance that the child will slide under the belt in a crash and be injured. - Two children should never use the same seat belt.
 If they do, they could be very seriously injured in a crash.

-Do not put any accessories on a seat belt.
-Devices intended to improve a child's comfort or reposition the shoulder part of a seat belt can make the belt less effective, and increase the chance of serious injury in a crash.
+• Do not put any accessories on a seat belt.
+Devices intended to improve a child's comfort or reposition the shoulder part of a seat belt can make the belt less effective and increase the chance of serious injury in a crash.
+Your vehicle's exhaust contains carbon monoxide gas.
+Carbon monoxide should not enter the vehicle in normal driving if you maintain your vehicle properly and follow the information on this page.